bridge-core/bridge-core.github.io/content/docs/editor-docs/getting-started/index.md

 Here you can customize your pack to your liking.
 You can modify the:

 -   Pack types your project should contain.
+-   Which experimental gameplay toggles you want your project to use.
+-   Individual files to be created in your packs upon project creation.
 -   Name and description of your project.
 -   Author of your projects.
 -   Pack icon of your project.